-Vanilla is a very customizable, flexible platform because there are many ways to hook into it without ever modifying its code.
+Higher Logic Vanilla (Vanilla) is a customizable, flexible platform because there are many ways to hook into it without ever modifying its code.
 There are normal vanilla addons and themes.
 Themes and addons are very similar, but serve different purposes.

-2.5 there were plugins, applications, and themes.
-Each had varying functionalities and capabilities.
-Starting in Vanilla
+2.5 there were plugins, applications, and themes, and each had varying functionalities and capabilities.

-An installable extension to a Vanilla Forum.
-An addon provides additional functionality and is contained in a top level folder that gets symlinked into the
+An installable extension to a Vanilla.
+An addon provides additional functionality and is contained in a top-level folder that gets symlinked into the

 addons directory instead.
 Its information is defined in an addon.json file with its

 Gdn_Controller).
 These could be controllers or pages, or APIv2 endpoints.